d12frosted/elpa-mirror/gnu/csv-mode-readme.txt

 The global minor mode `csv-field-index-mode' provides display of the current field index in the mode line, cf. `line-number-mode' and `column-number-mode'.
 It is on by default.

+See also:

+the standard GNU Emacs 21 packages align.el, which will align columns within a region, and delim-col.el, which helps to prettify columns in a text region or rectangle;

+csv.el by Ulf Jasper <ulf.jasper at web.de>, which provides
+functions for reading/parsing comma-separated value files and is available at http://de.geocities.com/ulf_jasper/emacs.html (and in the gnu.emacs.sources archives).